 The health insurance industry has confronted many external

-and regulatory reforms; a challenge to meet the demand of more
+and regulatory reforms, inability to meet the demand of more

 UnitedHealth Group Inc.